moicha/DoS-in-Python-Simulate-the-Storm-Build-the-Shield/README.md

 - pyngrok: Python wrapper for ngrok, which exposes local servers to the public internet through secure tunnels

 3. ngrok config add-authtoken #YOUR_TOKEN
-- ngrok will associate tunnels with individual accountand provide access to features like more connections, and rate limits.
+- ngrok will associate tunnels with individual account and provide access to features like more connections, and rate limits.